Are you looking for alternatives to alcoholics anonymous (AA)?

-LifeRing believes in empowering individuals to oversee their own recovery – with the support of their peers.
+LifeRing believes in empowering individuals to oversee their recovery – with the support of their peers.
 Only you can change your behavior and teach yourself to be successfully sober.
-LifeRing gives you the tools, you do the work.
+LifeRing gives you the tools, and you do the work.

 5. Recovery International

 Recovery International has been in place for over 75 years.
 It was founded by Dr. Abraham A. Low, a neuropsychiatrist who has used cognitive-behavioral training to help lead individuals through a healthy recovery.
 This program helps change how participants think – replacing negative thoughts and emotions with healthier ones.
 The idea is that thoughts and responses are within our control, and we can change our body’s response by learning to stop the negativity as it crosses our mind.

 In keeping with the other alternatives to alcoholics anonymous, Recovery International also believes in self-reliance and self-help, although it does incorporate the mental health factor.

 While many programs help you through your sobriety, others may try to convince you that you don’t have to be completely sober to live a good life.
 They may teach you that drinks are ok – if you drink in moderation.
 After all, moderation is key, right?
 Wrong!
 Sobriety is all-or-nothing.